mcabranches/xdp-netmon/Readme.md

 Code in the main branch implement the system with SmartNIC offloads.

-If a Netronome SmartNIC is not available, please use the code located on the branch: "no\_offload\_case".
+If a Netronome SmartNIC is not available, please use the code located on the branch: "no\_offload\_code".